 If you're visiting Los Angeles, you're probably looking to minimize your costs without sacrificing fun and comfort.
 These tips will help you keep more of your cash in your pockets.

 - Follow the simple guide to finding the best rates for Los Angeles hotels to get a nice hotel for the price of a "cheap" one.
 Don't be short-sighted, though.
 The hotel rate that looks the lowest may come with a hefty daily parking fee, internet charges, and other fees, while the place with a slightly higher daily rate may provide free breakfast, free internet, and free parking.

 - Great discounts in Los Angeles: For deep discounts on bay cruises, guided tours, and lots of entertainment and performances, use Goldstar to save money.

 - Free stuff: You can't get much cheaper than this.
-Some of the things you can see for free include a television show taping and the Rose Parade, plus there are little-known ways of getting into the Hollywood Bowl for free.
+Some of the things you can see and do for free include a television show taping and the Rose Parade, plus there are little-known ways of getting into the Hollywood Bowl for free.

 Although the city is making great progress on convenient public transportation, it's still a place that's best toured in an automobile.

 - If you want to try an expensive restaurant, lunch prices are often lower than dinner.

 - Or, get a really cheap lunch and use most of your meal budget for dinner.

 - Every January and July, many of Los Angeles' top restaurants participate in Los Angeles Restaurant Week, offering special, fixed price meals for discounted prices.